NotAShelf/blog.notashelf.dev/notes/2025-xx-xx-insecurities-remedies-i.md

 diligently: you must assess the needs of your service and tweak its capabilities accordingly.
 Furthermore, you will be able to bring the score down from MEDIUM by focusing on the needs of service and applying other configuration fields.

+To check how effective the change was, run `systemd-analyze security <unit>` before and after applying service changes, and compare the results.
+The output of `systemd-analyze security` will also provide in-depth explanation of each option that is (or is not) set, so it is worth running frequently on services that you aim to harden.

 #### Definitions